aws/aws-sdk-rails/README.md

 message.deliver
 ```

-## Active Support Notification Instrumentation for AWS SDK calls
+## Active Support Notifications for AWS SDK calls

-To add `ActiveSupport::Notifications` Instrumentation to all AWS SDK client
+To add `ActiveSupport::Notifications` instrumentation to all AWS SDK client operations,
-operations call `Aws::Rails.instrument_sdk_operations` before you construct any
-SDK clients.

-Example usage in `config/initializers/instrument_aws_sdk.rb`
+add or edit your `config/initializers/instrument_aws_sdk.rb` file:

 ```ruby
 Aws::Rails.instrument_sdk_operations
 ```

-Events are published for each client operation call with the following event
+Events are published for each client operation call with the following event name:
-name: <operation>.<serviceId>.aws.
-For example, S3's put_object has an event
+`<operation>.<serviceId>.aws`.
+For example, S3's `:put_object` has an event name
-name of: `put_object.S3.aws`.
-The service name will always match the
+of: `put_object.S3.aws`.
+The service name will always match the namespace of the
-namespace of the service client (eg Aws::S3::Client => 'S3').
+service client (e.g. Aws::S3::Client => 'S3').
 The payload of the event is the
 [request context](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Seahorse/Client/RequestContext.html).

-You can subscribe to these events as you would other
+You can subscribe to these events as you would for other `ActiveSupport::Notifications`:
- `ActiveSupport::Notifications`:

  ```ruby
 ActiveSupport::Notifications.subscribe('put_object.S3.aws') do |name, start, finish, id, payload|